Catherine Browman: Career post-Ph.D.

 Browman graduated with a Ph.D. in linguistics in 1978 after defending her dissertation on language processing.
 After graduating, Browman returned to Bell Telephone Laboratories to work as a postdoc with Osamu Fujimura.
 The two developed “Lingua”, a new demi-syllable based speech-to-text system.

 Browman taught in the Linguistics Department at New York University from 1982-1984.
 Upon leaving NYU, she was replaced by Noriko Umeda, whom Browman had worked with at Bell Laboratories prior to graduate school.
 Later that same year, Browman began her career at Haskins Laboratories in New Haven, Connecticut where she would develop Articulatory Phonology, her most significant contribution to the field of linguistics.

 Life outside linguistics

 Browman enjoyed hiking in her home state of Montana, as well as the Southwest of the United States.
 In addition to outdoor adventures, she enjoyed dance.
 Starting in the late 1980s, Browman taught “Dances of Universal Peace” in both New Jersey and Connecticut.

 Later life

 In 1987, Browman was diagnosed with multiple sclerosis.
 She gave her final public talk at the 1993 Laboratory Phonology Meeting held in Oxford, England.
-Two years later, she lost her ability to walk, but, determined to continue advancing her ideas, continued to work from home on grant proposals until her death.
-Browman passed away in her home on July 18, 2008.
+Two years later, she lost her ability to walk, but, determined to continue advancing her ideas, continued to work from home on grant proposals until her death on July 18, 2008.
 Although no official memorial was held, an unofficial celebration of her work took place during an articulatory phonology conference at the Asilomar Conference Center in Monterey, California, in 2019.